Course Content and Outcome Guide for EM 205

 - Special Fee:

 Course DescriptionCovers the basic concepts and operational procedures and authorities involved in recovering from major disasters.
 Addresses Federal, State, and local government roles and responsibilities in major disaster recovery work, with an emphasis on government coordination and solutions to problems that frequently arise in recovery operations.
+Prerequisites: WR 121 and EM 110 or EM 112 or EM 114.
 Audit available.

 Addendum to Course Description